 Of course I couldn’t write a post on long sleeved wedding dresses without a reference to the most looked at wedding dress this century!
-You can always trust a royal wedding to start a trend:

 Kate by Aire Barcelona captures perfectly each and every detail of the Duchess of Cambridge’s celebrated dress.

-They even do a Grace Kelly inspired cap veil – beautiful!
+An almost exact replica of the wedding dress and they even do a Grace Kelly inspired cap veil – beautiful!